Khaled Bichara: Early life and education

 Khaled Galal Bichara was born on 27 July 1971 in Cairo, Egypt.
-Bichara earned his B.Sc degree from The American University in Cairo in 1993 with a major in computer science and a minor in business administration.
+Bichara earned his BSc degree from The American University in Cairo in 1993 with a major in computer science and a minor in business administration.
 He has also attended a number of professional and postgraduate courses, including the Executive Program for Growing Companies at Stanford University and another at the American University of Cairo Institute of Banking and Finance.

 Career

 LINKdotNET

-In 1996, after a short experience with Microlab, a software company, he co-founded LINKdotNET (at the time called LINK Egypt) an Internet Service Provider (ISP) company in Egypt.
-In 2000, he was appointed by Orascom Telecom Holding as the company's Chief Internet Strategist.
+In 1996, after a short experience with Microlab, a software company, he co-founded LINKdotNET (at the time called LINK Egypt) an Internet service provider (ISP) company in Egypt.
+In 2000, he was appointed by Orascom Telecom Holding as the company's chief Internet strategist.
 In 2002, Khaled Bichara was involved in a partnership between Microsoft and LINKdotNET which resulted in the launching of MSN Arabia, the first global portal of its kind in the region.

 LINKdotNET, under Khaled Bichara's leadership, acquired eight internet companies.
 This acquisition increased the workforce to more than 1,500 making the company the largest private ISP in the region.

 Khaled Bichara became a member of the board of directors at Orascom Telecom Holding in 2003.
 He was also recognized as the “Young Executive of the Year” by Business Today Egypt.